Is Your Superannuation Expat Friendly?

-27/08/2015 – When Australian citizens relocate overseas (become non-residents for tax purposes) there is always so much to be done.
+When Australian expats relocate overseas (become non-residents for tax purposes) there is always so much to be done but if your superannuation expat friendly?
 Have you informed the Australian Taxation Office?
 Have you updated your various holdings in your investment portfolio?
 Does your accountant know?
 Have you accidentally ‘forgotten’ to tell the in-laws your new contact details?

 In general terms, this may be correct for your superannuation fund itself (let’s come back to this), however this may not be the case for your insurances.
-Recently we have undertaken financial reviews for a number of Expats who had Life, Total and permanent Disability and Income Protection within their existing superannuation funds . . . .
+Recently we have undertaken financial reviews for a number of Australian expats who had Life, Total and Permanent Disability and Income Protection Insurance within their existing superannuation funds . . . .
 Well they thought they did.

 Upon further investigation we have discovered that these policies were actually void, leaving the clients without the insurance cover they thought they had.
 Why was this?
 A number of policies, particularly ‘group cover’ found in a number of industry funds, only provide cover to Australian residents.
 If a fund member was no longer considered an Australian Resident then this cover was void.